Coimbatore police say no presence of Lashkar-e-Tayiba terrorists found

 New Delhi, Sep 12: The Coimbatore police have said that there are no Lashkar-e-Tayiba terrorists present.
 The statement comes days after Intelligence inputs were received about the presence of Lashkar-e-Tayiba terrorists in Coimbatore.

 Police Commissioner, Sumit Sharan said that they had taken preventive steps following the alert.
-We are doing out bit and what the Intelligence Bureau is following up on we are not aware, he also said.
+We are doing out a bit and what the Intelligence Bureau is following up on we are not aware, he also said.

 We are maintaining a normal level of alertness, Sharan also said.
 On August 22, central agencies had said that 6 Lashkar-e-Tayiba terrorists had entered into Tamil Nadu.
 It was also said that they were trying to set up a base in Coimbatore.